AlibabaCloudDocs/arms/intl.en-US/Application monitoring/Tutorials/Use trace sampling policies.md

     |Parameter|Description|Example|
     |---------|-----------|-------|
     |**Business Name**|The name of the business monitoring job.
 This parameter is required.|Business feature test.|
     |**Entry application**|In the **Entry application** list, all the Java applications that have application monitoring agents installed appear.
 This parameter is required.
 After you select the required application, ARMS automatically detects the version number of the application agent. **Note:** You can use the business monitoring feature only after you upgrade the application agent to a version later than 2.6.2.
 If the detected agent version is not later than 2.6.2, upgrade the agent first.
-For more information, see [Preparations]().
+For more information, see [FAQ about updating the ARMS agent for Java applications](/intl.en-US/Application monitoring/FAQ about updating the ARMS agent for Java applications.md).

 |mall-center.|
     |**Service type**|Set the service type.
 This parameter is required.
 ARMS supports only **HTTP entry**.
 This service type is suitable for scenarios where business traces are dyed based on HTTP traffic features.|**HTTP entry**.|